Program Innovation

 • Healing practices

-The TR partners hope to connect young Oregonians closer to nature.
+TR’s partners hope to connect young Oregonians to nature.
 Each Intern is eligible to receive up to $4000 based on their participation in the following:

 • Orientation